henriqueribeiro/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 ```

+Now, Cromwell is able to :

+- take input from localized files in temp-bucket (default)
+- take input from files stored on EFS (no localization performed)
-Now, Cromwell is able to correctly handle output files both located in the cromwell working directory (delocalized to S3), and on the EFS volume (kept, and optionally delocalized).
+- generate output files located in the cromwell working directory : delocalized to S3 tmp bucket
+- generate output files located on the EFS volume : checked for presence, kept, and optionally delocalized
+- generate sibling md5 files for default output files and globbed output files
+- detect valid cached job outputs from previous runs, both on S3/tmp-bucket and EFS, for single files and globbed files.

+Note: generating sibling md5 files for globbed output utilized the amount of vCPUs specified for the job.

 3. Current limitations:

 - There is no unique temp/scratch folder generated per workflow ID.
 Data collision prevention is left to the user.
 - Cleanup must be done manually
 - Globbing only works if efs is mounted under "/mnt/efs" (see config above)
-- CallCaching works to some extend: cached outputs on efs are detected, but the cache copies are placed on s3 again.

 4. Example Workflow